rshk/pygpgme/docs/source/api.rst

     .. py:attribute:: validity

         Validity of the signature.
+See :py:attr:`Signature.validity_reason`.

     .. py:attribute:: validity_reason

         If a signature is not valid this may provide a reason why.
+See :py:attr:`Signature.validity`.

     .. py:attribute:: wrong_key_usage

         True if the key was not used according to its policy.

-Helper objects
+Helper Objects
 ==============

 Stuff that's mostly used internally, but it's good to know it's there.